March 12, 2026 (3mo ago)

 +--------------------+

 The scheduler decides when to run each check.
 The simplest implementation is a loop with a sleep interval.
-More sophisticated schedulers spread checks across the interval to avoid thundering herd problems — if you have 100 monitors at 60-second intervals, you don't want all 100 firing at :00.
+More sophisticated schedulers spread checks across the interval to avoid thundering herd problems — if you have 100 monitors at 60-second intervals, you do not want all 100 firing at :00.

-This is the component that actually makes the request.
+This component actually makes the request.
 It needs configurable timeouts (connection timeout, read timeout, total timeout), support for following or rejecting redirects, custom headers for authenticated endpoints, and the ability to validate response content.

 Every check produces a data point: timestamp, response time, status code, and any error message.
 You need to store this efficiently for trend analysis and SLA calculations.
 PostgreSQL with TimescaleDB works well.
 So does InfluxDB.
 For small installations, even SQLite handles the write volume.

 A public-facing page showing current status and historical uptime.
-This is surprisingly important for trust.
-StatusPage.io (now part of Atlassian) charges $29/month for a basic status page.
+StatusPage.io (now part of Atlassian) charges separately for this capability.
 You can generate one from the same time-series data your monitors produce.

 Building a functional uptime monitor takes about 100 lines of code.
-The key isn't the HTTP request — it's the state machine.
-According to a 2024 Stack Overflow survey, 76% of professional developers use Python for scripting and automation tasks (Stack Overflow, 2024).
-Here's a Python implementation that covers the essentials.
+The key is not the HTTP request — it is the state machine.
+Here is a Python implementation that covers the essentials:

 import httpx